Our Adoption Process:

 Why Conversational Adoption Counseling?

-- In person, face to face adoptions help us get to know each adopter on a personal level.
-Everyone that walks into our shelter is not just a name written on an application, but an individual with a specific lifestyle.
-People are more likely to be truthful when speaking in person, and these conversations help us make better matches.
+- In-person, face-to-face adoptions help us get to know each adopter on a personal level.
+Everyone that walks into our shelter is an individual with a specific lifestyle, not just a name written on an application.
+People are more likely to be forthcoming when speaking in person, and these conversations help us make better matches.

 - It allows us to get the information we need to make adoption